yousefbotros1/AWS_PROJECT/DynamoDB Analytics Pipel/README.md

-# 🚀 DynamoDB Analytics Pipeline
+# 🚀 DynamoDB Data Flow

 This project enables seamless visualization of **DynamoDB data** in **Amazon QuickSight** using **AWS Athena** and **AWS Lambda**.
 It integrates several AWS services into a powerful and cost-effective **data analytics pipeline**.